mcp-shark/mcp-shark/rules/UI_ENDPOINT_COMPLIANCE_CHECKLIST.md

 ## WSO2 API Manager Interoperability Principles

-Based on WSO2 API Manager key concepts for interoperability and integrations:
+Based on key concepts for interoperability and integrations:

 ### ✅ Checklist for Interoperability